n0-computer/docs.iroh.computer/protocols/using-quic.md

 }
 ```

-Please not that, in this case, the client doesn't immediately close the connection after a single request (duh!).
+Please note that, in this case, the client doesn't immediately close the connection after a single request (duh!).
 Instead, it might want to optimistically keep the connection open for some idle time or until it knows the application won't need to make another request, and only then close the connection.
 All that said, it's still true that **the connecting side closes the connection**.

 ## Multiple ordered Notifications